-Option C - To dispose of the asset by way of freehold disposal to a developer.

-Option B is recommended to Cabinet for approval for the reasons given in the confidential Appendix 1.
-Sale to an investment purchaser will allow the Council to receive a capital receipt by the end of April 2023, which will allow it to reduce its borrowing and contribute to its capital receipts target.
-It also provides far greater certainty on the sale and sale price, than would be the case with Option C.
+- 2.5 Option A To retain 233 249 High Street, Slough.
+Whilst this would retain an income stream, the costs of servicing the Council debt outweigh the income generated.
+This is not recommended. - 2.6 Option B To dispose of the asset by way of freehold disposal to an investment purchaser. - 2.7 Option B is recommended to Cabinet for approval for the reasons given in the confidential Appendix 1.
+Sale to an investment purchaser should allow the Council to receive a capital receipt in July 2023, which will allow it to reduce its borrowing and contribute to its capital receipts target.